rasagy/loopimation/README.md

 [Available on Google Slides](https://docs.google.com/presentation/d/e/2PACX-1vQJ2FKo1CLBtGffSHj2aE4EBIf03Ypnez-5IFmkS1d3HTPRUNG1xWNm89dZWwrwg8izVesFusXBuzhf/pub?start=false&loop=false&delayms=60000)

 # Evaluating other looping animations
-1. Why is this a loop?
+1. _Why_ is this a loop?
-2. When does it loop?
+2. _When_ does it loop?
-3. How does it loop?
+3. _How_ does it loop?

 # Code examples (Opens in P5.js Web Editor)
+You can find all the starter codes in [this neat P5 collection](https://editor.p5js.org/rasagy/collections/DRw2rbHnP).
-Built using the delightful [p5.createLoop library](https://www.npmjs.com/package/p5.createloop)
+Built using the delightful [p5.createLoop library](https://www.npmjs.com/package/p5.createloop).

 ## 1. Start from nothing, make something & eventually fade to nothing
 [Fade & grow